Building habits that stick

 After I sit down at my desk → I will write down my three priorities for the day.

 Most habits fail because we start too big.
-We commit to an hour at the gym, 30 minutes of meditation, or writing 1,000 words a day — and when life gets busy, the whole system collapses.
 The solution is the 2-minute rule: scale any habit down until it takes two minutes or less.

-The goal is not the activity itself — the goal is becoming the type of person who does the activity.
-Every time you show up, even for just one push-up, you cast a vote for your new identity.
-Over time, those votes accumulate into genuine self-belief.
+The goal is becoming the type of person who does the activity.
+Every time you show up, you cast a vote for your new identity.

 - Want to stay hydrated?
 Drink one glass of water when you wake up.